sap-linuxlab/ansible.executionenvironment/README.md

 ```

 <!--
-Add the following line to the created Containerfile to connect to your repo, if you host on ghcr.io:
+Add the following line to the created Containerfile to connect to your repo, if you host on ghcr.io and do not create the image in a workflow:

 ```bash
 LABEL TBD org....